nizhihao/Collaborative-Pushing-Grasping/README.md

 ## Contact

-If you have any questions or find any bugs, please let me know: [ZhiHao Ni](nzh@hdu.edu.cn).
+If you have any questions or find any bugs, please let me know: ZhiHao Ni(nzh@hdu.edu.cn).